Minnesota Court Records

 MinnesotaCourtRecords.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on MinnesotaCourtRecords.us are subject to the Terms of Service and Privacy Notice.

-Usually, offenses and crimes can be categorized into three major types based on their gravity and the severity of their punishments: infractions, misdemeanors, and felonies.
-Infractions are typically the least severe types of offenses, followed by misdemeanors, which are more severe and then felonies which are the most severe categories of crimes.
+In most US states, offenses and crimes are generally categorized into three major types based on their gravity and the severity of their punishments: infractions, misdemeanors, and felonies.
+Infractions are typically the least severe types of offenses, followed by misdemeanors, which are more severe, and then felonies, which are the most severe category of crimes.
 In some states, these categories are subdivided, sometimes broken down into classes and levels, while some states classify offenses on a crime-by-crime basis.

 However, in the state of Minnesota, offenses are categorized into two major levels: felonies and misdemeanors.
-Felonies are not subdivided into levels or classes but misdemeanors are broken down into three types.
-Infractions on the other hand, are not a major category but are divided along these two categories.
+Felonies are not subdivided into levels or classes; misdemeanors are divided into three types.
+Conversely, infractions are not a major category but are divided into these two categories.
 The crimes under these categories have various penalties, as defined under the Minnesota criminal code.
-The state's criminal courts in Minnesota handle criminal cases, and individuals can request and acquire Minnesota criminal court records from the specific court where the hearing occurred.
+The state's criminal courts in Minnesota typically handle criminal cases, and individuals may request and acquire Minnesota criminal court records from the specific court where the hearing occurred.

 What is a Felony in Minnesota?

-The Minnesota legislature defines felonies as crimes which are punishable by imprisonment of more than a year (MN.
+The Minnesota legislature defines felonies as crimes punishable by imprisonment for more than a year (MN.
 Stat. § 609.02).
-Felonies are the most serious crimes which carry great implications and grave penalties from imprisonment to fines to other sanctions provided at the discretion of the judge.
-Since Minnesota is one of the states in the US to abolish capital punishment, the maximum penalty for felonies is life imprisonment.
+Felonies are the most serious crimes, carrying significant implications and grave penalties, from imprisonment to fines to other sanctions provided at the judge's discretion.
+Since Minnesota is one of the states in the US to abolish capital punishment, the maximum penalty for felonies is typically life imprisonment.

-These factors may lead to a change in the sentence, degree of the crime, category where the crime falls, or penalty given.
-For instance, a DWI misdemeanor may be classified as a felony if the individual is a habitual offender i.e. had committed three prior DUIs within a few years.
+These factors may change the sentence, the degree of the crime, the category where the crime falls, or the penalty given.
+For instance, a DWI misdemeanor may be classified as a felony if the individual is a habitual offender i.e., has committed three prior DUIs within a few years.

-Apart from the penalties imposed, individuals who are convicted of felonies may lose certain civil rights, temporarily or permanently.
+In addition to the penalties imposed, individuals convicted of felonies may temporarily or permanently lose certain civil rights.

 Some examples of felonies in Minnesota are: